VeryProfessional/DDRData/index.md

 The “User Information” tab was added, which went over the top players and some basic information about them.
 This tab was largely unused.
 More columns were added to the Song Information tab and the player scores were finalized.

 **Week 5-**
 The data taken from the first two slides were combined.
 Each column from Song Information was lined up and compared with the average score.
 Two scatter plots were made per column.
 One with a range of 925,000-1,000,00 and one with a range of 990,000-1,000,000 to better examine the data without the inclusion of the outliers that were given a 19 difficulty.
 The top two easiest and hardest ranges were documented.
+My coworker also attempted to analyse the data using Python and the results were compared to try and find correlation.

 ![](https://github.com/veryprofessional/DDRData/blob/gh-pages/code.png)